saeen666/graph_vuln/README.md

 - *You can download the data in JSON format from [here](https://drive.google.com/open?id=1x6hoF7G-tSYxg8AFybggypLZgMGDNHfF)**
 - Contact me if you find any bug or issue

-# Use the jupyter notebook "CFG_code_ultimate.ipynb" to run all of the following functions:
+# Use the jupyter notebook "CFG_code_complete.ipynb" to run all of the following functions:

 # Generating CFG from devign dataset and training it on GIN